Ditching the conventional educational systems can be scary and different.

 When he wrote this article in 2013, Jeff Maxim was a fifteen-year-old

-or visit his blog at http://jeffsowlbear.tumblr.com.
+started his freelance writing business.
+Visit his blog at http://jeffsowlbear.tumblr.com.